 - The Art of Upaniṣat Mysticism - Feel your Self as Being within the Essence of the Ultimate Reality

 - The Art of Sāṃkhya Philosophy - See your World through Spirit Living within the Field of Nature

-- The Art of Sound and Chanting - Free your Voice as a Way to Experience the Source of Vibration
+- The Art of Sūtra & Veda Chanting - Free your Voice as a Way to Experience the Source of Vibration

 - The Art of Āyurveda Lifestyle - Know your Patterns within the Ebb and Flow of Seasons and Food

-Each of the Topics introduce, through a 2 day workshop complete in itself, the student to the selected area of study.
-This can be followed by a foundational progression to refine and deepen our Yoga skills and experience via Course options comprising, either a single 4 day Module or two 2 day Modules over 3 months.
+Each topic introduces the student, through a 2 day workshop complete in itself, to the selected area of practice or study.
+This can be followed by a foundational progression to refine and deepen our skills and experience via Course options comprising, either a single 4 day Module or two 2 day Modules over 3 months.

 “Training to learn how to teach Yoga is not the same as training to learn how to practice & study Yoga.”

 This is unusual these days, as normally to access such a breadth and depth of Yoga training material a student would need to be a participant within a Yoga Teacher Training Course.